A Guide to Investing in Porto, Portugal Real Estate for Sale

 • Contrato Promessa de Compra e Venda (CPCV): The buying contract or property deed outlining the terms and conditions of the property purchase

-• Energy Certificate: Presented by the seller, this document provides information about the property’s energy efficiency
+• Energy Certificate: Presented by the seller, the energy performance certificate in Portugal provides information about the property’s energy efficiency

 • Imposto de Selo: Proof of Stamp Duty payment, a tax required by the Tax Authority for property transactions